kodecocodes/ios-interview/iOS Specific Questions/README.md

 How can you persist data in iOS?

-What happen when I set the target of a UIControl to nil?
+What happens when I set the target of a `UIControl` to `nil`?

-Tell me about NSPredicate.
+Tell me about `NSPredicate`.

 What's the difference between nonatomic, atomic and copy?

 What's the difference between strong, weak and unowned?

-> The difference between unowned and weak is that weak is declared as an Optional while unowned is not.
-By declaring it weak you get to handle the case that it might be nil inside the closure at some point.
-If you try to access an unowned variable that happens to be nil, it will crash the whole program.
-So only use unowned when you are positive that variable will always be around while the closure is around.
+> The difference between unowned and weak is that weak is declared as an `Optional` while unowned is not.
+By declaring it weak you get to handle the case when it might be `nil` inside the closure at some point.
+If you try to access an unowned variable that happens to be `nil`, it will crash the whole program.
+So only use unowned when you are positive that a variable will always be around while the closure is around.
 >
-> An example for unowned is that a credit card will always be associated
-> with a customer.
+> An example for unowned is that a credit card will always be associated with a customer.
 >
 > https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AutomaticReferenceCounting.html

 What is ARC?

 > Weak references don't count in the reference count of an object.
 > Unowned references also don't increase the object's reference count.
-> Unowned reference have to have a value, but weak ones can be nil.
+> Unowned references have to have a value, but weak ones can be nil.

 What are closures?